T

 +

-Yes, tap water in Nice is safe to drink.
-The water quality is regularly monitored and meets strict European standards.
-You can confidently refill your water bottle from any tap or public fountain.
-This is a cost-effective and environmentally friendly option during your stay in the city.
+Yes, tap water in Nice is perfectly safe to drink.
+The water quality is regularly monitored and meets high European standards.
+You can confidently refill your water bottles from the tap or ask for 'une carafe d'eau' (a jug of tap water) at restaurants.
+This is a cost-effective and environmentally friendly option.

 What's the best area to stay in Nice, France?